-Liraglutide causes dose-dependent and treatment-durationdependent thyroid C-cell tumors (adenomas and/or carcinomas) at clinically relevant exposures in both genders of rats and mice [see Nonclinical Toxicology (13.1)].
+Liraglulide causes dose-dependent and treatment-durationdependent thyroid C-cell tumors (adenomas and/or carcinomas) at clinically relevant exposures in both genders of rats and mice [see Nonclinical Toxicology (13.1)].
 Malignant thyroid C-cell carcinomas were detected in rats and mice.
-It is unknown whether Saxenda[®] will cause thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans, as the human relevance of liraglutide-induced rodent thyroid C-cell tumors has not been determined
+It is unknown whether of liraglutide-induced rodent thyroid C-cell tumors has not been

+Saxenda® will cause thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans, as the human relevance